tbensky/PhysicsLabs/README.md

 We however, hold this lab as an "exploration," not a definitive source for finding Planck's constant.

+### Documentation

 * Here is a [guide](https://github.com/tbensky/PhysicsLabs/blob/master/Labs/PlanckLED/planckled.pdf) to doing the experiment.

-* The guide takes a cautious approach, as the key relation that makes this lab work is unproven.
-* Substantial drawing from previous work and papers is included in this guide.
+The guide takes a cautious approach, as the key relation that makes this lab work is unproven.
+Substantial drawing from previous work and papers is included in this guide.